-Put simply, Podiatrist = health professional and Pedicurist/Nail technician = beauty professional.
+Put simply, Podiatrist is = a health professional, and Pedicurist/Nail technician is = a beauty professional.
 We believe there is a role for both of us.

-A podiatrist undergoes a 3-4 year Bachelor degree at a University where they receive in-depth medical training.
-By law a Podiatrist is required to continue training and learning every year, in an effort to keep up with the ever-changing, ever-growing health care industry.
-A medical board called QCAT and AHRPA are our watch dogs, making sure all Podiatrists are practicing in a clean and safe environment as well as providing the best care to the public.
-If we break the code, we go before the board and risk losing our career.
-We do much, much more than just cut toe nails and take away hard skin, including treating foot pain, knee pain, assessing the way you walk, and managing complicated health issues.
+A podiatrist undergoes a 3-4 year Bachelor’s degree at a University where they receive in-depth medical training.
+By law a Podiatrist is required to continue training and learning every year, to keep up with the ever-changing, ever-growing healthcare industry.
+A medical board called QCAT and AHRPA are our watchdogs, making sure all Podiatrists are practicing in a clean and safe environment as well as providing the best care to the public.
+If we break the code, we go before the board and risk losing our careers.
+We do much, much more than just cut toenails and take away hard skin, including treating foot pain, and knee pain, assessing the way you walk, and managing complicated health issues.

-Nail bars and salons are a business that provide a beauty service above and beyond what Podiatrist will provide.
-They may trim nails, reduce callus, paint the nails and give foot massages all while you sit in a massage chair.
+Nail bars and salons are a business that provides a beauty service above and beyond what Podiatrist will provide.
+They may trim nails, reduce calli, paint the nails, and give foot massages all while you sit in a massage chair.
 Nail technicians undergo training too and there are some fantastic and reputable training organisations out there.
 By law each technician is required to produce evidence of their qualifications and the good salons will have them visible for all to see.
-It is illegal to practice without qualifications, or to misrepresent that you are qualified.
-Nail technicians also answer to QCAT if they are not providing a clean and safe service.
+It is illegal to practice without qualifications or to misrepresent that you are qualified.
+Nail technicians also answer QCAT if they are not providing a clean and safe service.

-No salon should be choosing money over their clients safety & welfare but unfortunately it happens, and in the industry they are known as Non-Standard Salons (NSS).
+No salon should be choosing money over their client’s safety & welfare but unfortunately, it happens, and in the industry, they are known as Non-Standard Salons (NSS).
 This can mean using cheap/more toxic materials on your nails or not properly cleaning/sterilising instruments between clients.
 All it takes is a little break in the skin and someone else’s germs to cause an infection.
-Use of cheaper materials such as MMA can cause irritation, swelling, redness, yellow discolouration of your nails and lead to fungal or bacterial infections.
+The use of cheaper materials such as MMA can cause irritation, swelling, redness, and yellow discolouration of your nails and lead to fungal or bacterial infections.